Analysis of CVE-2011-0041 vulnerability in GDI+

 Discovery : Malware writers

-Exploit : www.abysssec.com
+Exploit : abysssec.com

 Vendor : http://www.adobe.com